lfglabs-dev/utu_relay/README.md

 Here's a simplified example of how to securely verify a Bitcoin transaction:

-1. Ensure the block containing the transaction is part of the main chain using `update_canonical_chain`.
+1. Ensure the block containing the transaction is part of the canonical chain using `update_canonical_chain`.
 2. Verify the block's status using `get_status` to check if it's unchallenged and has been registered for a sufficient time.
 3. Adjust verification requirements based on the specific security needs of your application.